- "Did you hear what I said, Miss Kubelik? I absolutely adore you."

 Play clip (excerpt):

-"You mean, all this time we could've been friends?"
+you mean, all this time we could've been friends?"

 What Ever Happened to Baby Jane?
 (1962)